elammertsma/SmartHome_MotionSensor_RPi/README.md

   - or Raspberry Pi 3B, 3B+ (3A, or 4) - https://amzn.to/2O9SxiO
 - MicroSD card - https://amzn.to/2Nq5AN9
 - Motion Sensor - https://www.adafruit.com/product/189
 - A smart device like a TP-Link Smart Plug (https://amzn.to/30dpAty).
-I used Philips WiZ Lights from Home Depot because I love the built-in automatic circadian rhythem and brightness for my bathroom.
+I used Philips WiZ Lights from Home Depot because I love the built-in automatic circadian rhythm and brightness for my bathroom.
 This made a perfect use-case for motion sensing since those lights only need to be on if someone enters the bathroom.
-- Peripherals: Mouse, Keyboard, & Monitor
+- Optional peripherals: Mouse, Keyboard, & Monitor

 Assumptions:
-- Working knowledge of how to setup a fresh Raspberry Pi with Raspberry Pi OS (or optionally the Lite version on a Pi Zero W).
+- Working knowledge of how to setup a fresh Raspberry Pi with Raspberry Pi OS (or preferably the Lite version on a Pi Zero W).
 - A rough understanding of how the Raspberry Pi GPIO works
 - How to boot up a Raspberry Pi.
 - A grasp of some basic Linux commands